aurel-l/timing-functions/README.md

  - Keep in mind that these functions are never blocking.

 ## Usage
-These functions are meant to be used within async functions (es2017);
+These functions are meant to be used within async functions (es2017).

+They can be used inside the browser (main thread and worker) or NodeJs.

 ### Examples
 ```js